-Organisation.
-A representative of the host organisation shall be invited to be the project leader for the application.
+Applicant: Organisation applicants only.
+A representative of the host organisation shall be invited to be the project leader for the application

 For visits lasting between 7 and 24 months, the grant amount for the visiting research is maximum 2 000 000 SEK per year, and the amount for project-related costs is maximum 200 000 SEK per year.

-The following requirements must be fulfilled in order for the organisation to be duly qualified to apply for the grant.
-We carry out checks to ensure unqualified applications are rejected from further processing.
+The following requirements must be fulfilled in order for the organisation to be eligible to apply for the grant.
+We carry out checks, and reject applications that do not fulfil the requirements.

-The proposed researcher shall be established in USA at the time of application, that is to say employed, living and conducting research there, and be at a career age beyond postdoc level or corresponding.
+The nominated researcher shall be established in the US at the time of application, that is to say employed, living and conducting research there, and be at a career age beyond postdoc level or corresponding.
 The researcher must also be aware of the nomination and of what acceptance of the grant awarded entails.
-If the proposed candidate declines to accept the visiting researcher stay, the HEI cannot nominate a replacement.
+If the nominated candidate declines to accept the visiting researcher stay, the HEI cannot nominate a replacement.